Life Insurance Choices for Seniors17 minute read

 In most cases, life insurance pays out cash directly to beneficiaries and doesn’t generate any additional taxes.
 Some kinds of life insurance may also grow a cash value that you can borrow against or sell if you need the cash as you age.
 In return, you have to pay premiums.
 Depending upon your current life expectancy, you may find that you have to pay premiums for a long time before you pass away.

-You could also, of course, outlive your term policy.
+You could also outlive your term policy.
 That could be a great thing, but if you do outlive your term, you may not get a payoff from for your term policy.
 For example, Social Security says that women who are turning 65 may expect to survive until at least 86.
 If you are that average woman, and you buy 20-year term at age 65, you’re likely to survive the policy.
 Term policies do offer less expensive premiums, but make sure your term policy is convertible to permanent life insurance.
 That way, if you get close to the end of your term, you can always switch your life insurance coverage to whole or universal life insurance.
 The policy might cost a little more than non-convertible policies, but it will give you a way to hedge your bet.

 Finally, in some cases, your beneficiaries may not really need the death benefit, meaning that you could find other uses for the money you might otherwise spend on premiums.
 For instance: